QuantumSimulator

 Multi-qubit2-qubitswap

-Exchanges the quantum states of two qubits.
+Exchanges the complete quantum states of two qubits.

 Intuition

-The SWAP gate does exactly what its name says: it exchanges the complete quantum states of two qubits.
-If qubit A is in state |ψ⟩ and qubit B is in state |φ⟩, after SWAP, qubit A holds |φ⟩ and qubit B holds |ψ⟩.
-This includes all amplitudes, phases, and entanglement relationships.
-SWAP is especially important in hardware where not all qubits can interact directly — you need to move quantum states around to bring them next to each other.
+The SWAP gate exchanges the full quantum state of two qubits.
+If qubit A is in state ∣ψ⟩ and qubit B is in state ∣ϕ⟩, after SWAP, qubit A holds ∣ϕ⟩ and qubit B holds ∣ψ⟩.
+This transfer includes all amplitudes, phases, and entanglement relationships.
+SWAP is especially important on real hardware where not every pair of qubits can interact directly.
+When you need two distant qubits to interact, you SWAP one of them closer first.

 Matrix representation